Novels of Sally Rooney

 Here we are introduced to Alice, Eileen, Felix and Simon.
 In this book Rooney deeply explores the literature and publishing scene through two intellectual friends Alice and Eileen.
 Famous novelist Alice dates a warehouse worker Felix through Tinder and forms an unlikely romance.
 Eileen, who works in a literary magazine, mingles with her childhood friend, a handsome politician and a Catholic Simon.

 When you have impostor syndrome you might second guess your skills and attribute your achievements to luck.
-Reinforcing negative self-beliefs leads to low self-esteem, anxiety and perfectionism, ultimately limiting our own potential.
+Reinforcing such negative self-beliefs leads to low self-esteem, anxiety and perfectionism, ultimately limiting our own potential.

 Cheri Beranek of Entrepreneur states: ‘Often, imposter syndrome is an internal experience of intellectual or professional inadequacy.
 For women, the biases and stereotypes in the workplace can foster and exacerbate those feelings of not belonging.’